R-Sandor/CPU_Temps/README.md

 # Setup/Compilation & Execution Instructions
 - Untar package.
-- modify the makefiles under the project directory and the test directory and supply the path to the apporiate BOOST_ROOT (currently set at the convention of /usr/local/boost_#LibNumber#)	I am using boost_1_71_0. or specify your boost directory when make is ran by issuing the following command:
+- modify the makefiles under the project directory and the test directory and supply the path to the apporiate BOOST_ROOT
+(currently set at the convention of /usr/local/boost_#LibNumber#) I am using boost_1_71_0.

+You may specify your boost directory when GNUmake is ran by issuing the following command:

 - make BOOST_ROOT='/your/boost/dir'
 - make test BOOST_ROOT='/your/boost/dir